094459/newsletter-oss-projects/README.md

 [aws-advanced-python-wrapper](https://aws-oss.beachgeek.co.uk/3xc) is complementary to and extends the functionality of an existing Python database driver to help an application take advantage of the features of clustered databases on AWS.
 It wraps the open-source Psycopg and the MySQL Connector/Python drivers and supports Python versions 3.8 or newer.
 You can install the aws-advanced-python-wrapper package using the pip command along with either the psycpg or mysql-connector-python open-source packages.
 The wrapper driver relies on monitoring database cluster status and being aware of the cluster topology to determine the new writer.
 This approach reduces switchover and failover times from tens of seconds to single digit seconds compared to the open-source drivers.
 Check the README for more details and example code on how to use this. (#199)

+**build-neptune-graphapp-cdk**

+[build-neptune-graphapp-cdk](https://aws-oss.beachgeek.co.uk/3z9) this repo provides a quick example on how to build a graph application with Amazon Neptune and AWS Amplify. (#200)

+**config-rds-ca-expiry**

+[config-rds-ca-expiry](https://aws-oss.beachgeek.co.uk/3z7) provides sample code to create a custom AWS Config rule to detect expiring CA certificates.
+Everyone loves TLS certs, but we all hate it when we realise that stuff has broken because they expired.
+It can happen to anyone, so check this out and make sure you are proactively managing your certs on your Amazon RDS instances, and how this is different to the out of the box notifications you already get with Amazon RDS. (#200)

 **cruise-control-for-msk**

 [cruise-control-for-msk](https://aws-oss.beachgeek.co.uk/3uq) is a repo that provides AWS CloudFormation templates that simplifies the deployment and management of Cruise Control and Prometheus for monitoring and rebalancing Amazon MSK clusters.
 Amazon MSK is a fully managed service that makes it easy to build and run applications that use Apache Kafka to process streaming data.
 With this new CloudFormation template, you can now integrate Cruise Control and Prometheus to gain deeper insights into your Amazon MSK cluster's performance and optimise resource utilisation.
 By automating the deployment and configuration of Cruise Control and Prometheus, you can improve operational efficiency, reduce the time and effort required for manual setup and maintenance, and allow you to focus on higher-value tasks.
 Check out the README for more details.(#196)